Formula 1 Fuel Tank Safety Explained

 The Progression from Metal to Rubber Tanks

-In the 1950s, Formula 1 fuel tanks were comprised of aluminum cases seated behind the cockpit.
+In the 1950s, Formula 1 fuel tanks were comprised of aluminium cases seated behind the cockpit.
 The lines fueling the engine were aligned forward, past the driver, to reach the engine.
 Like Lancia’s D50s, some designs deviated from this standard to seat the pannier tanks on the sides of the cockpit instead, which improved handling by ensuring a consistent weight at the vehicle’s tail.
 However, the caveat was that the driver had to worry about potential tank failures on either side of him.
 The advent of rear-engine F1 cars moved tanks to the front, seating them above the driver’s legs.

 Malleable rubber bag tanks were first introduced in Jaguar’s C-type racing sportscars in the early 1950s.
 This then-unconventional design’s main advantage was that it was less likely to get pierced on impact or chafed by attachment straps or chassis tubes.